csc-training/summerschool/application-design/docs/02-documentation-testing.md

 # What to document?

 - How to develop the code
-    - Equations implemented by the code when appropriate
+    - Equations implemented in the code when appropriate
         - Mapping of physical symbols to variables in code
     - Coding style
     - Instructions for contributing